Sania ends her career at place where it began | Sports-Games

 With ''happy tears'', Indian tennis legend Sania Mirza on Sunday ended her path-breaking journey as a player at the place where it all began.

-By playing in exhibition matches featuring Rohan Bopanna, Yuvraj Singh and her 'best friend' Bethanie Mettek Sands, Sania finally said goodbye to her illustrious career at the Lal Bahadur Tennis Stadium, the venue where she signalled her arrival on the big stage with a historic WTA singles title triumph nearly two decades ago.
+By playing in exhibition matches featuring Rohan Bopanna, Yuvraj Singh and her 'best friend' Bethanie Mattek-Sands, Ivan Dodig, Cara Black and Marion Bartoli, Sania finally said goodbye to her illustrious career at the Lal Bahadur Tennis Stadium, the venue where she signalled her arrival on the big stage with a historic WTA singles title triumph nearly two decades ago.

-The exhibition games were watched by eminent personalities, including union law minister Kiren Rijiju and former India cricket team captain Mohammed Azharuddin.
+The exhibition games were watched by eminent personalities, including union law minister Kiren Rijiju and former India cricket team captain Mohammed Azharuddin, Yuvraj Singh, Robin Uthappa, Ananya Birla, Huma Qureshi, Dulquer Salmaan, her fans, family, friends, sporting personalities and students of the Sania Mirza Tennis Academy.

 The venue, where she had won some memorable titles, wore a festive look with banners like 'Celebrating The Legacy of Sania Mirza' put up.

-''I am so excited to play my last match in front of you all,'' she said, speaking ahead of the match.
+''I am so excited to play my last match in front of you all.
+I have always wanted to play and express my gratitude by playing my last match in front of my home crowd in Hyderabad, and I'm so thankful to the Government of Telangana for making this happen,'' she said ahead of the match.

-Though she may have retired, she is going to be part of tennis and sports in India and in Telangana, she said.
+Though she may have retired, Sania said she is going to be a part of tennis and sports in India and in Telangana.

 ''I know people would want her to continue to play more.
 But every career has to end.
 I think she has taken the right decision,'' he said.

-Several fans said they feel sad over Sania retiring from professional tennis.
+Several fans said they feel sad about Sania retiring from professional tennis.

+Sama Chevika Reddy, an U-18 woman's tennis player said, ''Today, it was a special day for Sania.
+It was a special moment for me also to be on the court when she was playing the match here.
+I feel so happy to play with her.
+They inspired me a lot and I got motivated to become like them.
+I also felt happy when Ivan (Dodig) gave me a chance to play.'' ''As a parent, I am also feeling happy to see this felicitation.
+Actually this programme has motivated players as well as parents.
+Sania has motivated our children who are playing.
+Very soon these players will also do good,'' said G. Murali, father of G. Soukhya, a tennis player, who plays at the junior level.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)